hargoniX/lehmer-rs/README.md

 - MediumCrush takes around 20-40 minutes
 - BigCrush takes a couple of hours

-Also, the current approach doesn't natively work with 64 bit generators since we initialize the generator by the last number.
-Remember that one can mark a generator to generate less bits.
-Less than 31 bits results in some automatic failures though.
+Since the API design of testu01 is quite restrictive, you have to edit the sourcecode for different permutations.
+Notably reversing the bit order of the RNG output might be interesting as well as truncating the expected output of the generator for testu01.
+Note: truncating results in the least significant bits being cut off, not the other way around, so it seems to be only useful in combination with bit reversal.

 #### Interpreting the results
-1. smarsa:
+For the generators with a modulos close to 2^32 or even bigger, most testcases fail due to the nature of Lehmer RNGs having no duplicate elements within their period.
+Lemire doesn't have this issue for this value range, and it is the only RNG in this repository, which passes BigCrush.

+The generators with a modulos small than 2^31 would need some form of bit widdening algorithm to compensate for the state being a lot smaller than a full u32.

+- BirthdaySpacings: due to the birthday problem we would expect a lot of duplicates
+- CollisionOver: overlapping variant of counting collisions
+- Permutation: order n non-overlapping vectors of t successive values from the generator and count permutations
+- CollisionPermut: counting collisions for permutations
 - SerialOver: overlapping t-tuple test
-  - CollisionOver: overlapping collision test
-  - BirthdaySpacings
-2. snpair:
-  - ClosePairs: distance between the closest points
+- ClosePairs: distance between the closest points (with lehmer they are too far away)
-3. sknuth:
-  - CouponCollector: generates a random sequence of integers and counts how long til all got generated
+- CouponCollector: generates a random sequence of integers and counts how long until all got generated
 - Gap: take an interval and look how many sequences of successive values don't fall into that interval at all
-  - Permutation: n non-overlapping vectors of t successive values from the generator - then ordering them and counting the permutations
-  - CollisionPermut: how many permutations map to the same value
+- SumCollector: add a sequence of uniforms til their sum exceeds a given g
 - MaxOft: n groups of t values and computes the max for each group
-4. svaria:
-  - SumCollector: add a sequence of uniforms til their sum exceeds g
-5. sspectral:
-  - Fourier3:
+- Fourier3: Anderson-Darling and Kolmogorov-Smirnow statistic about the DFT
-6. sstring:
-  - PeriodsInStrings: sth about the distribution of the correlations in bit strings of a certain length
+- PeriodsInStrings: about the distribution of correlations in bit strings of a certain length

 ### NIST
 A Statistical Test Suite for Random and Pseudorandom Number Generators for Cryptographic Applications